FactorySimPy/FactorySimPy/docs/basic_components.md

 - `state` - current state of the fleet
 - `capacity` - target quantity of items after which the fleet will be activated
 - `delay` - Maximum waiting time before the fleet is triggered. (can be a constant, generator, or callable)
-- `transit_delay` - time to move the items after which the item becomes available (can be a constant, generator, or callable)
+- `transit_delay` - transit_delay (int, float): It is the time taken by the fleet to transport the item from src node to destination node. (can be a constant, generator, or callable)

 **Behavior**

 - When an item is put into the fleet, it is stored internally and becomes available for retrieval after the specified `delay` or after a target quantity (`capacity`) of items is available in fleet.
-- Once triggered the items will be available for the destination node after `transit_delay` amount of time.
+- Once triggered the items will be available for the destination node.
+Fleet will incur `transit_delay` amount of time to travel to the src_node from dest_node and takes the object and incurs `transit_delay` time again and transfer the item to the dest_node from src_node.
 - The fleet has methods to check if it can accept new items using can_put method and if it can provide items to the next node using can_get method.
 - Incoming edges can use reserve_get and reserve_put calls on the store in the fleet to reserve an item or space and after yielding